How hot will your materials get in service?

-The NanoTest Vantage high temperature option allows (1) Nanoindentation (2) Nano-Scratch & Wear (3) Nano-Impact & Fatigue to be performed at temperatures of up to 850 °C.
+The NanoTest Vantage high temperature stage allows nanoindentation, nano-scratch & wear and nano-impact & fatigue to be performed at temperatures of up to 850 °C.

 The NanoTest Xtreme is capable of high temperature nanomechanical testing up to 950 °C in a high vacuum environment.

 - Different high temperature modules for 500 ºC or 850 ºC experiments allow you to pick the hardware that best suits your experimental requirements

 - True depth sensing indentation for hardness and modulus determination at elevated temperature.